kanno-soe/kanno-soe/Exposition/Theory.md

 ## From empty dependence to the provisional middle

-> Dependent arising we declare to be emptiness.
+> Dependent arising we declare emptiness.
 > That is a dependent designation; precisely that is the middle way.
 >
 > — Nāgārjuna, *Mūlamadhyamakakārikā* 24.18